 The Bridges Street Extension project is included in the State Transportation Improvement Program (STIP) as project R-5727.
 It is also shown in the Carteret County Comprehensive Transportation Plan (CTP).

-The Bridges Street Extension (Project No. R-5727) will extend the current Bridges Street Extension (S.R.
+The Bridges Street Extension project will extend the current Bridges Street Extension (S.R.
 1738) approximately three miles to provide a local connection.
 The project includes widening the roadway along Business Drive to Old Airport Road, then travel westward on new location to connect to U.S. 70 in the vicinity of McCabe Road.

 The project is anticipated to relieve congestion on U.S. 70 and improve mobility throughout the area.
 Additionally, the project would provide better access to the Business Park on Business Drive.